Wooler: Gateway to the Cheviots

 At the foot of Yeavering Bell in the vale formed by the Glen and to the north of the present road once stood the Royal Anglo-Saxon palace and town of Ad Gefrin.
 Excavated in 1955, this consisted of timber halls and defensive works and is most closely associated with Edwin, the 6th century King of Northumbria.

-King Edwin’s Palace at Yeavering, or another great hall much like it somewhere in the Kingdom of Northumbria (which stretched from the Forth to the Humber) is associated with a debate in which the king and his senior followers, made the momentous decision to convert from Paganism to Christianity.
+King Edwin’s Palace at Yeavering, or another great hall much like it somewhere in the Kingdom of Northumbria (which stretched from the Forth to the Humber) is sometimes associated with a debate in which the king and his senior followers, made the momentous decision to convert from Paganism to Christianity.

 In the ‘History of the English Church and People’ written only a century later by the Venerable Bede, details of a speech are recorded in which one of Edwin’s heathen followers speaks out in favour of converting to Christianity.
-The speech seems to give us an insight into the Anglo-Saxon mind and the atmosphere of such a great hall:
+The speech seems to give us an insight into the Anglo-Saxon mind and the atmosphere of a Anglo-Saxon hall:

 “Your majesty, when we compare the present life of man on earth with that time of which we have no knowledge, it seems to me like the swift flight of a single sparrow through the banqueting-hall where you are sitting at dinner on a winter’s day with your thanes and counsellors.
 In the midst there is a comforting fire to warm the hall; outside, the storms of winter rain or snow are raging.